 Lago di Como is considered the most beautiful lake in Italy.
 No wonder George Clooney owns a beautiful villa in Laglio (listen to the pronunciation: it’s kind of hard), a small village on the lake coast.
 Visiting the lake, you should go to Isola Comacina, a small island which looks like a floating enchanted wood.

-Lago di Bolsena is a crater lake of vulcanic origin.
+Lago di Bolsena is a lake of vulcanic origin.
 The lake is surrounded by trees and hills.
 It is in the province of Viterbo, in the region of Lazio, in Central Italy.
 It has few islands: the biggest is Isola Bisentina, a jewel of gardens, trees, and monuments.

 Lago di Bracciano was once called lake Sabatino.
 This volcanic lake is in the region of Lazio, in Central Italy.
 The lake is very close to Roma, and it is a very popular destination for tourists from all over the world.
 Its castle has been the location of very high-profile weddings: Tom Cruise and Katie Holmes celebrated there in their wedding in 2011.

 Lago Trasimeno is the largest lake in Central Italy.
 It is in the province of Perugia, in the Umbria region.
 The lake has three islands, the biggest is Isola Maggiore, the only one with inhabitants: just 18 residents.